 A.R.S.
-42-12153(B): If the ownership of agricultural property changes, the new owner or owner agent must file a new Agricultural Land Use Application (DOR Form 82916) within 60 days after the change in ownership to maintain the agricultural classification.
+42-12153(B): If the ownership of agricultural property changes, the new owner or owner agent must file a new Agricultural Land Use Application (ADOR Form 82916) within 60 days after the change in ownership to maintain the agricultural classification.
 If the new owner or agent fails to file the required application, the assessor "shall not classify the property...as being used for agricultural purposes."
-Even so, the new owner or agent can appeal a classification decision by filing an administrative (A.R.S.
-42-16051 et seq.) or judicial (A.R.S.
-42-16201 et seq.) appeal, even if the new owner or agent failed to file the required application.
+However, even if the new owner or agent fails to file the required application, and the assessor reclassifies the property as nonagricultural, the new owner or agent can appeal the classification decision by filing an administrative (see A.R.S.
+42-16051 et seq.) or judicial (see A.R.S.
+42-16201 et seq.) appeal.
+A.R.S.
+42-12155(C) and 42-15104.
+If applicable, the owner may alternatively file a notice of claim for the correction of a property tax error.
+A.R.S.
+42-12155(C).
+See A.R.S.
+42-16251 et seq.